-You may not organize a ‘themed’ event without prior authorization from Startup Weekend HQ.
+You may not organize a ‘themed’ event without prior authorization from your Regional Manager.

 We’ve tried a lot of different formulas and the weekend long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
 For all events, we want our Organizers to be setup for success.
 If we find your team is capable to host the event, we’ll allow it under some additional guidelines.